TomDDG/ZXPicoIF2_v2/README.md

 ## Multiplexing

 In order to accommodate the uSD Card reader I had to free up some GPIOs.
 To do this I multiplexed A0-A7 so they are also D0-D7.
 This is possible as both busses sit behind bus transceivers which can be switched into high impedance.
-I then used the PiO to flip between input and output while also switch the two bus transceivers on and off.
+I used the PiO to flip between input and output while also switching the two bus transceivers on and off.

 ````
 .program zxpicoif2